Introduction to CSS Color Chart

 - We will use external CSS for this example.
 Hence, we will be creating the style sheet first.

-- In this example, we will be using the color names or keywords for calling the colors.
-We will create classes with different colors of background.
+- In this example, we will use the color names or keywords to call the colors.
+We will create classes with different colors of backgrounds.
 The class can be created in the following manner:

 .cl1{